fbpx

 early rehabilitation following acl reconstruction surgery

-Really, the following list of keys to ACL rehabilitation is all going to be difficult to achieve without addressing the pain and swelling.
-Here are just a handful of important things to consider:
+Really, the following list of keys to ACL rehabilitation will all be difficult to achieve without addressing the pain and swelling.

 • Without a quad, it is hard to function, and you tend to walk around with a bent and stiff knee.
-This actually fatigues out your quadriceps muscle even more, making gains in strength very difficult.
+This actually fatigues your quadriceps muscle even more, making gains in strength very difficult.

 • Pain and swelling will limit your range of motion progression.
-This again may limit your return of strength.
+This, again, may limit your return of strength.

 See how pain and swelling is so linked to restoring motion and strength?
-It’s an endless cycle.

 So, as simple as this concept may be, diminishing pain and swelling should be a primary area of focus initially after surgery.